 This includes:

-- providing deposits and rent in advance
+- providing deposits and rent in advance if the tenant cannot afford it

 - carrying out affordability assessments and tenancy check-ins